Arnhem Land tropical savanna: Geography

 The ecoregion occupies the peninsula of Arnhem Land and its offshore islands, including the Tiwi Islands, Groote Eylandt, and the Wessel Islands.

 Western Arnhem land has rugged sandstone plateaus and gorges.
 The rest of the peninsula has gentler topography, and includes broad river floodplains and coastal lowlands.

 Arnhem Land is bounded on the northwest by the Timor Sea, on the north by the Arafura Sea, and on the east by the Gulf of Carpentaria.
 The Kimberley tropical savanna ecoregion lies to the southwest, and the Carpentaria tropical savanna to the southeast.

 IBRA regions

 The ecoregion includes six IBRA regions – Arnhem Coast, Arnhem Plateau, Central Arnhem, Darwin Coastal, Pine Creek, and Tiwi Cobourg.

 Climate

 The ecoregion has a tropical savanna climate.
 Rainfall is strongly seasonal, with a summer wet season from November to March, and a mostly rainless dry season during the rest of the year.
 Average annual rainfall ranges from 1200 mm in the south to 1800 mm in the Tiwi Islands in the northwest.
-Average monthly maximum temperatures are vary from 27º to 33º C.
+Average monthly maximum temperatures are varied from 27º to 33º C.